Albert Wilhelm Walter (Walters)

 Born 1889, Saxony, Germany.
+Knitter.
 Migrated to US 1912.
-Joined the Socialist Party of America in Fort Wayne, Indiana; 1919 transferred into the Communist Party of America.
+Joined the Socialist Party of America in Fort Wayne, Indiana, and in 1916 elected secretary of the Party’s German Federation.
+1919 transferred into the Communist Party of America.
 Deported January 1921.
-No further information found.
+Sent his wife Martha and two US-born daughters to Germany ahead of him.
+Subsequent activities unknown.

 FBI file OG 8000-383588